How to Avoid Probate With a Transfer on Death (TOD) Account

 With the exception of certain retirement accounts, this transfer will happen even if the TOD account owner had a last will and testament or revocable living trust leaving the account to someone else.
 The TOD designation supersedes her will or trust terms.

 Who Has Access to a TOD Account?

-TOD accounts do not have to be established by only one person.
-Two, three or even more people can have access to a TOD account while any one of the owners is still alive, and then when the last owner dies the assets remaining in the TOD account will be paid to the beneficiaries named by the last surviving owner.
+TOD accounts don't have to be established by only one individual.
+Two, three, or even more people can have access to a TOD account while any one of the owners is still alive.
+The assets remaining in the TOD account will be paid to the beneficiaries named by the last surviving owner when she dies.

 Does a TOD Account Have to Be Paid Equally to the Beneficiaries?

-The TOD account owner does not have to leave the account equally if more than one beneficiary is named.
-Instead, if more than one beneficiary is named by the TOD account owner to receive the assets remaining in the account after the owner dies, then the beneficiaries will receive the balance of the account in the proportions specified by the owner in the beneficiary designation form.
+The TOD account owner doesn't have to leave the account equally if more than one beneficiary is named.
+The beneficiaries receive the balance of the account in the proportions specified by the owner in the beneficiary designation form.

 What Happens If a Named Beneficiary Predeceases the TOD Account Owner?

 The assets remaining in the account are paid proportionately to the surviving beneficiaries when one or more of them predecease the owner.

 For example, the owner might name four beneficiaries and one of the named beneficiaries predeceases him.
 The owner doesn't make any changes to the account beneficiary designation, so the assets remaining in the account are paid proportionately to the three surviving beneficiaries when she dies.